International Open Access Week

 Canada’s Tri-Council funding agencies -- the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council (SSHRC) -- are the main source of research funding for Canadian universities and all have made open access a publishing requirement for funded research.

-Memorial University Libraries has created a number of initiatives to help faculty and graduate students share their work as openly as possible.
-Memorial's libraries have established an Open Access Author’s Fund to pay author’s fees when scholarly papers are accepted in open access journals.
+Memorial University Libraries has created a number of initiatives to enhance the visiblity, retrievability, and impact of faculty and graduate student research.
+The Libraries have established an Open Access Author’s Fund to pay author’s fees when scholarly papers are accepted in open access journals.
 The Memorial University Research Repository is a place to openly share articles, presentations, performances and reports.
-The library’s open journal hosting platform currently hosts 14 open access journals managed by Memorial faculty, students and regional associations.
+The Library’s open journal hosting platform currently hosts 14 open access journals managed by Memorial faculty, students and regional associations.

 The Centre for Innovation in Teaching and Learning (CITL) has an open learning object repository, which provides instructors with free access to thousands of digital learning objects to be used or repurposed for teaching and learning.
 Users of the repository can search for and create collections of objects, as well as share objects they create with the wider community.
 Digital rights are acknowledged through the use of Creative Commons licensing in a self-serve model.